sakurakhadag/warmspringwinds.github.io/_posts/2018-01-27-learning-to-generate-lyrics-and-music-with-recurrent-neural-networks.md

 ![png]({{ site.url }}/assets/img/sampling_temperature.png)

-When $\tau=1$, the distribution is not affected.
-If we decrease $\tau$, the distribution becomes more pronounced, meaning that value with bigger probability mass will have it increased.
-When $\tau$ will approach zero, sampling will be equivalent to armax, because the probability of that value will be close to one.
-When we start to icrease $\tau$ the distribution becomes more and more uniform.
+When $$\tau=1$$, the distribution is not affected.
+If we decrease $$\tau$$, the distribution becomes more pronounced, meaning that value with bigger probability mass will have it increased.
+When $$\tau$$ will approach zero, sampling will be equivalent to armax, because the probability of that value will be close to one.
+When we start to icrease $$\tau$$ the distribution becomes more and more uniform.

-The previous sample was generated with a temperature paramter equal to $0.5$.
+The previous sample was generated with a temperature paramter equal to $$0.5$$.
-Let's see what happens when we increase it to $1.0$ and sample:
+Let's see what happens when we increase it to $$1.0$$ and sample:

 ```
 Why can't we drop out of time?